Gambling Addiction Hotline vs Therapy: What’s the Difference?

 Benefits of Therapy

-• Understanding Underlying Issues: It allows individuals to explore the emotional and psychological factors contributing to their gambling behaviors.
+• Understanding Underlying Issues: It allows individuals to explore emotional and psychological factors contributing to their gambling behaviors.

-How Hotlines and Therapy Work Together
+How Hotlines and Therapy Complement Each Other

 Starting the Journey